Installation on OpenShift 3.11

 Now PostgreSQL installation should start and once it is finished, there is a database up and running

-on port 5432.
+at foundation-database-postgresql.foundation.svc on port 5432.
 You can find the password in the

-secret foundation-database-postgresql
+secret foundation-database-postgresql.

 oc get secret --namespace foundation foundation-database-postgresql -o jsonpath="{.data.postgresql-password}" | base64 -d; echo